maythaswang/texture_patisserie/README.md

 | Versioning naming convention                 | Use user specified suffixes when duplicated textures are saved to device                        | ![v0.0.2][shield-version-0.0.2] | ![active][shield-active]    |
 | Output directory creation                    | Create subdirectories for both batch and separate baking mode if used                           | ![v0.0.2][shield-version-0.0.2] | ![active][shield-active]    |
 -------

 ## Installation and Usage
-Simply download the latest release (will be up soon)
+Simply download the latest release [here](https://github.com/maythaswang/texture_patisserie/releases/tag/v0.0.2])

 Afterwards, open blender and go to `Edit > Preferences > Add-ons`.
 Click the dropdown icon and select `Install from disk` then select the zip file containing the add-on.